Sophie, Countess of Wessex biography

 In 1996, Sophie teamed up with business partner Murray Harkin to start her own public relations firm, RJH Public Relations.she remained active in the company until 2002, when she decided to relinquish her PR career in order to focus on starting a family.

-Sophie met her husband, Edward, Earl of Wessex, who is 12 years her senior, during a PR strategy meeting about a charity event that he was organizing.
+Sophie met her husband, Edward, Earl of Wessex, during a PR strategy meeting about a charity event that he was organizing.
 The couple had dated for nearly five years when Edward proposed, and they were wed at Windsor Castle's St. George's Chapel on June 19, 1999.
 On their wedding day, Edward was conferred the title of Earl of Wessex by his mother, Queen Elizabeth II, and Sophie became the Countess of Wessex.

 Two years later, Sophie became pregnant, but suffered a devastating blow when she discovered that the pregnancy was ectopic.
 A additional two years passed before she was able to become pregnant again.
 On November 8, 2003, facing medical complications that threatened the her life as well as her child's, Sophie gave birth by emergency c-section to daughter Lady Louise.
 Although she lost nine pints of blood during the delivery, Sophie managed to fully recover.

 On December 17, 2007, Sophie and Edward rejoiced in the birth of a son, James, Viscount Severn.

 James was Queen Elisabeth II and the Duke of Edinburgh's first male grandchild since Prince Harry, who had been born 23 years earlier.